 Here’s where RPA can help.
 Bots are employed to automate the process of masking personally identifiable information (PII) data across applications.
 Natural language processing (NLP) enables bots to recognize PII data that does not meet an established policy and generate alerts to intercept the issue.

 Under GDPR regulations, European customers can request to receive insights about how their personal data is used and stored within an organization.
 Done manually, this would require a team of people to navigate through all the company’s relevant documents to gather this information.
 Bots can automatically navigate through different systems, pull the relevant data and email a report back to the consumer.

 Under GDPR regulations, individuals have the right to have their personal information deleted promptly upon request.
 Without process automation in place, this requirement alone will require the IT staff to manually access and delete data from an average of fifty different applications.
 Bots can be orchestrated to delete customer information as soon as a request is received and validated.

-GDPR mandates that in the event of a data breach, those affected need to be informed within 72 hours of the event.
-In the case of large breaches, such as with Equifax where 143 million people were involved, notifying all the parties within 72 hours can be an enormous challenge.
-It is easy to orchestrate software robots to perform the job to ensure that the procedure is handled within the mandated timeframe.
+The GDPR mandates that in the event of a data breach, those affected need to be informed within 72 hours of the event.
+In the case of large breaches, such as with Equifax, where 143 million people were involved, notifying all the parties within 72 hours can be an enormous challenge.
+It is easy to orchestrate software robots to perform the job to ensure that the procedure is handled within the mandated time frame.

 Enterprise RPA platforms are equipped with audit logs that monitor all operational processes, logging users and events at every stage of the process.
 In the event of a data breach, audit logs enable rapid root cause analysis, providing timely forensic analysis to identify and report a breach.
 Content relevant to a specific internal or external event can be aggregated in real time.
 This is especially useful if an organization needs to investigate fraudulent activity.